cchhaarroonn/Arduino-Car-Sensor/README.md

 3. When the car is in reverse, the sensor will detect the distance between the car and any object behind it.
 4. If the distance is less than a certain threshold (default is 20cm), the LED will light up and the piezo buzzer will produce a warning sound.
 5. As the car gets closer to the obstacle, the frequency of the piezo buzzer sound will increase to indicate the proximity to the obstacle.

+## Troubleshooting

+1. If the LED does not light up or the piezo buzzer does not produce a sound, check your wiring connections and make sure the components are properly connected to the    Arduino Uno.
+2. If the sensor readings are incorrect or unstable, make sure the sensor is properly positioned and there are no obstructions in front of it.

+## Credits

+This project was inspired by the HC-SR04 example project in the Arduino IDE and modified to include a visual and audible warning system.
+The code was written by charon.